+- Max

+TimeResponse

-Time(1-25) Sets the maximum amount of time allowed before sending an IGMP response report.
-A value between 1 and 25 seconds can be entered, with a default of 10 seconds.
+(allowed before sending an IGMP)

+response report.
+A value between 1

+and 25 seconds can be entered, with

+a default of 10 seconds.
-RobustnessA tuning variable to allow for VLANsValue(1-255)A tuning variable to allow for VLANsthat are expected to lose a large

-number of packets.
-A value between

-1 and 255 can be entered, with

-larger values being specified for

-VLANs that are expected to lose

-larger numbers of packets.
+- Robustness Value A tuning variable to allow for VLANs that are expected to lose a large number of packets.
+A value between 2 and 255 can be entered, with larger values being specified for VLANs that are expected to lose larger numbers of packets.

 - Last Member

-Query Interval(1-Specifies the maximum amount of
+Query IntervalSpecifies the maximum amount of

 time between group-specific query

 messages, including those sent in

 response to leave group messages.

 The default is 1 second.

-- Host Timeout(1-

-16711450)Specifies the maximum amount of

-time a host can be a member of a

-multicast group without the switch

-receiving a host membership report.
+- Host Timeout (1-16711450) Specifies the maximum amount of time a host can be a member of a multicast group without the switch receiving a host membership report.
 The default is 260 seconds.

+- Router Timeout(1-16711450) Specifies the maximum amount of time a route will remain in the switch's forwarding table without receiving a membership report.
+The default is 260 seconds.

-- Router Timeout(1-
+- Leave Timer(1-

 16711450)Specifies the maximum amount of

-time a route will remain in the

-switch's forwarding table without

-receiving a membership report.
-The
+time between the switch receiving a

-default is 260 seconds.
+heat

-Leave Timer(1- 16711450) Specifies the maximum amount of time between the switch receiving a leave group message from a host, and the switch issuing a group membership query.
+leave group message from a host, and the switch issuing a group membership query.
 If the switch does not receive a response from the group membership query before the Leave Timer expires, the forwarding table entry for the multicast address is deleted from the switch's forwarding table.
 The default is 2 seconds.
 Querier State This field can be switched using the pull-down menu between Disabled and Enabled .
 State This field can be switched using the pull-down menu between Disabled and Enabled .
 This is used to enable or disable IGMP Snooping for the specified VLAN.